krillan49/PZDC_dungeon_2/README.md

 * __Accuracy__ - chance to hit in %, some types of attacks are more accurate than others
 * __Armor__ - simply subtracted from the damage inflicted
 * __Armor penetration__ - shows how many units of armor your attacks ignore
-* __Block Chance__ - the probability in % to block some damage, the blocked damage depends on the current HP
+* __Block chance__ - the probability in % to block some damage, the blocked damage depends on the current HP
 * __Regeneration__ - restores HP or MP for each turn in battle
 * __Recovery__ - restores HP or MP during rest between battles
 * __Experience points__ - given for killing an enemy